Key Takeaways

 - Cafés during morning rush

-- Restaurants that prepare large amounts of tea, soups, or hot sauces
+- Restaurants preparing large volumes of tea, soups, or hot sauces

 How They Reduce Costs